-Going forward, we have forecast a measured and gradual growth for the PT Bank BNP Paribas Indonesia achieving NPAT in excess of IDR 115 billion per annum over the next three years.
-The Bank's affairs are well managed in all aspects including financially and operationally, and not only do we adhere to the regulations of Bank Indonesia, being part of the BNP Paribas Group, we also maintain the standards adopted by the Group globally, which is recognized to be one of the largest and most respectable financial institutions in the world.
+Going forward, we have forecast a measured and gradual growth for the PT Bank BNP Paribas Indonesia with NPAT increasing from IDR 83 billion to IDR 107 billion per annum over the next three years.
+The Bank's affairs are well managed in all aspects including financially and operationally, and not only do we adhere to the regulations of Bank Indonesia, being part of the BNP Paribas Group, we also maintain the standards adopted by the Group.